-Typically, GUIs wait for an end user to manipulate a control, and then respond to each user action in turn.
-Each control, and the GUI itself, has one or more callbacks, named for the fact that they "call back" to MATLAB® to ask it to do things.
+Typically, UIs wait for a user to manipulate a control, and then respond to each user action in turn.
+Each control, and the UI itself, has one or more callbacks, named for the fact that they "call back" to MATLAB® to ask it to do things.
 A particular user action, such as pressing a screen button, or passing the cursor over a component, triggers the execution of each callback.
-The GUI then responds to these events.
-You, as the GUI creator, write callbacks that define what the components do to handle events.
+The UI then responds to these events.
+You, as the UI creator, write callbacks that define what the components do to handle events.

 This kind of programming is often referred to as event-driven programming.
 In event-driven programming, callback execution is asynchronous, that is, events external to the software trigger callback execution.
-In the case of MATLAB GUIs, most events are user interactions with the GUI, but the GUI can respond to other kinds of events as well, for example, the creation of a file or connecting a device to the computer.
+In the case of MATLAB UIs, most events are user interactions with the UI, but the UI can respond to other kinds of events as well, for example, the creation of a file or connecting a device to the computer.

 You can code callbacks in two distinct ways:

 As strings containing MATLAB expressions or commands

 Using functions stored in code files as callbacks is preferable to using strings, because functions have access to arguments and are more powerful and flexible.
 You cannot use MATLAB scripts (sequences of statements stored in code files that do not define functions) as callbacks.